BLOG / How Gamification is Different From Traditional Learning

 • Levels – Levels and XP are often interconnected.
 Each level has a specific XP target range.
 Once the student hits the XP target, they level up.
 You can set different target levels every semester for marking student progress.

-Examples of gamification in eLearning
+Examples of gamified learning environments in eLearning

 To create gamified eLearning, you can’t create a full-blown game.
 You need to incorporate a couple of elements into your learning practice and use them to upgrade the standard learning methods.